yOoMarvin/100-days-of-code/log.md

 **Thoughts**: So finally I've started a new app.
 After some thinking I guess I'm going in the right direction.
 Notifications are a really important topic and new structured in iOS 10.
 So, it's time to get familiar with it!

 **Link to work**: [simple seconds timer github repo](https://github.com/yOoMarvin/simpleseconds-ios-timer)

+###Day 42 February 20, 2017

+**Today's Progress**: No Coding, but read a lot of articles.

+**Thoughts**: Well, no coding is not true, I did some swift katas on code wars, but I did not do something project related.

+###Day 43 February 21, 2017

+**Today's Progress**: Paused for today!
+Back with the timer app tomorrow